anaclumos/extracranial/posts/2022-05-27-karrot-intern-week/en.md

 </details>

 Doesn't it look very detailed and subtle?
-Tthe information transparency was excellent, allowing me to predict what position I would hold and what responsibilities I would be given even before the interview.
+The information transparency was excellent, allowing me to predict what position I would hold and what responsibilities I would be given even before the interview.
 The application process was also straightforward.
 I didn't have to write a cover letter, etc.; I only had to attach my existing resume.
 It took less than 15 minutes to apply.

-### Interview
+### interview

 As mentioned in JD, the interview was scheduled for 1 hour and 30 minutes.
 I had been interviewing for several companies before.